Talend/tacokit-se/migration-tester/README.md

 - Copy legacy value in duplication field
 - Update migration_handler_callback with a string built like "%from version% -> %to version% | yyyy/MM/dd HH:mm:ss"

+The migrations handlers don't take care of the version and so you d'ont have to have two version of the connector.
+The above updates are done everytime.

 The current version of the connector is available in org.talend.components.migration.conf.AbstractConfig.VERSION.

 There should be always at least three migration handlers : on for the datastore, one for the dataset, on for the connector.